 This statement applies to all firms and subsidiaries within the Equals Group.

 Equals Group Plc is the parent company for a number of companies within the Equals Group.
-Founded in 2007, the Group has been a leading challenger in the foreign exchange and payment services sectors for both consumers and corporations.
+Founded in 2007, Equals has been a leading challenger in the financial services sector catering for both business and retail customers.

 The Group has approximately 250 staff based in the United Kingdom, between London and Chester.
 As these staff are directly employed by the Equals Group and are not considered to be a position which is at risk of modern slavery or human trafficking, our focus is on the supply chain to firms within the Equals Group.